justadudewhohacks/opencv4nodejs/README.md

 $ npm install --save opencv4nodejs
 ```

-Make sure to have OpenCV 3+ ( extra modules are optional ) installed on your System.
-In case you are running Windows or have OpenCV setup in a custom directory make sure to set the following environment variables:
+Make sure to have OpenCV 3+ ( extra modules are optional ) installed on your System https://github.com/opencv/opencv/releases/.
+In case you are running Windows or have OpenCV set up in a custom directory make sure to set the following environment variables:
 1. OPENCV_DIR pointing to the root path containing include directory or set OPENCV_INCLUDE_DIR explicitly.
 2. OPENCV_LIB_DIR pointing to the static library dir containing the OpenCV .lib or .so files.